papercode679/RADIO/README.md

 ### Blur

-The Blur dataset is a transaction dataset from the NFT marketplace [55], which is compiled by Etherscan API[3] from Oct.
+The Blur dataset is a transaction dataset from the NFT marketplace [4], which is compiled by Etherscan API [4] from Oct.
 19, 2022 to Apr.
 1, 2023.
 They contain NFT transactions among addresses.

 dataset/blur contains a file with abnormal subgraphs `{name}-1.90.anomaly.txt` and an edge file `{name}-1.90.ungraph.txt`.